joealewine/blockchain-rhos/howto/ibp-v2-apis.md

 ### Retrieve the CA connection information
 {: #ibp-v2-apis-config-connx-info}

-First, we need to provide the connection information of your {{site.data.keyword.blockchainfull_notm}} Platform.
+First, we need to provide the connection information of your CA on the {{site.data.keyword.blockchainfull_notm}} Platform.
 You can use the console UI or the APIs to get the necessary information about your CA.

 **If you are using the {{site.data.keyword.blockchainfull_notm}} Platform console:**
 Open the CA in your console and click **Settings**, then the **Export** button to export the CA information to a JSON file.
 You can use the values from this file to complete your configuration file.